 The primary purpose of tooth polishing is to remove surface stain and get rid of plaque.
 It is a cosmetic procedure which has minimal therapeutic value for dental care.
 Regular oral hygiene will prevent you from accumulating tartar which causes plaque.
 Power toothbrushes reduce gingivitis better than manual toothbrushing.
 Frequent brushing combined with the use of dental floss will avoid the accumulation of plaque which can cause gum diseases.

-During the initial visit, Dr. Mohamed Ali will thoroughly examine your mouth and will recommend whether you need dental polishing or not.
+During the initial visit to our San Francisco office, Dr. Mohamed Ali will thoroughly examine your mouth and will recommend whether you need dental polishing or not.
 The billing experts will check your insurance benefits and present a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan for Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, and Healthcare Finance Solutions to make your treatment extremely affordable.
 We will be happy to answer all your questions.
 So sit, relax, and let us polish your teeth, remove the surface stain and get back the beautiful facial appearance and sparkling teeth you once had.
 To schedule your free consultation, call us at 415.391.7751.